vvizzo/deltae/README.md

 ### Image files
 ```
-deltae.py image.jpg
+deltae.py [image]
 ```
 Program recognizes JPG, TIFF, PNG files.
+By default `deltae.py` verifies against cc24 geometry and values.

+Supported checkers are:

+- ColorChecker Classic and Mini (+ half, with only 2 rows - greys and BGRYCM)
+- ColorChecker Nano (+ half, with only 2 rows - greys and BGRYCM)
+- GoldenThread Object Level Big (2.0)
+- GoldenThread Object Level Regular (1.0)
+- GoldenThread Object Level Mini (0.5)
+- GoldenThread Device Level

 To prepare image for analysis user must have:

-1. Crop down to corner white marks in colorchecker.
-In case of half of checker use + as mark for top border.
-2. Rotate so grey row is at the bottom of file.
+1. Rotate so grey row is at the bottom of file.

+2. Crop down files quite precisely:

+   - ColorCheckers Classic and Mini: down to crop marks in the corners
+   - in case of half versions cut at the + in the middle
+   - GoldenThread Big (gt20) and Regular (gt10) crop along outside of yellow border
+   - GoldenThread Mini (gt05) and GoldenThread DeviceLevel (gtdl) crop down to black border